 A series of 3 inspired by Mondrian’s “Red Tree”.
 I’ve travelled the Nuhaka-Mahia road to Mahanga beach for 50+ years now – it’s a bit remote out here, the gravel has been only recently sealed, not wide enough for a centre line, no signposts for the tricky 90 degree corners at both ends of this section.

 This tree has always dominated this stretch, I can’t remember if or when it when it was small.
-When I went up there last summer shortly after finishing this pic it was gone, sawn into bits by the roadside.
-Perhaps 1 winter storm too many? – but given the charring and rotten trunk, more likely lightning (stops sapflow faster than ordinary severing does), fire, road safety concerns followed by roading authority chainsaws (no worries Sherlock!)
+However, when we went up there last summer shortly after I finished this pic it was gone, sawn into bits by the roadside.
+Given the heavy charring and already rotten trunk, maybe lightning … (stops sapflow faster than ordinary cutting does) with road safety concerns followed by Council chainsaws.

 Oils 60x60cm.
 Sold by Exhibitions Gallery, Wellington December 2019